yoctoproject/poky/documentation/dev-manual/start.rst

    You can use the "RELEASE ARCHIVE" link to reveal a menu of all Yocto Project releases.

-#. *Download Tools or Board Support Packages (BSPs):* From the
+#. *Download Tools or Board Support Packages (BSPs):* Next to the tarballs you
-   "DOWNLOADS" page, you can download tools or BSPs as well.
-Just scroll down the page and look for what you need.
+   will find download tools or BSPs as well.
+Just select a Yocto Project release and look for what you need.

 Cloning and Checking Out Branches
 =================================